axsaucedo/ethereum-solidity-alejandro-cv/README.md

 # Ethereum Solidity Alejandro CV

-This is a repository containing my CV in the Ethereum Blockchain, together with a web interface to visualise it.
+This is a repository containing my CV in the Ethereum Blockchain, together with a web interface to visualise it, located in

 # Installing